All About Growing Coral Bells

 Expect heuchera plants to grow 12-18 in. (h) x 12-18 in. (w)

 Late spring/Early summer.
 Heuchera plants are grown for their foliage, but the flowers are very popular with hummingbirds, so let them stay.

 Good drainage is a must, especially in shaded areas.
 Sitting in the damp soil will cause the crown to rot.

 Planting Coral Bells: You can start the species Heuchera from seed, but the hybrids will need to come from plants or divisions if you want plants that look like the parent.

-Plant container grown coral bells any time after frost.
+Plant container-grown coral bells any time after frost.
 Keep them well watered their first year.
-Other than that, they shouldn't require more than some relief from extreme heat and a rich, well-draining soil.
+Other than that, they shouldn't require more than some relief from the extreme heat and rich, well-draining soil.